pyarini/pyarini.github.io/README.md

-# my rendevouz with github as a sophomore in high school (2020)
+# My rendezvous with GitHub as a sophomore in high school.
+This repository contains the HTML file needed to run a basic website.